We all want a smooth, clear, healthy looking face after shaving.

 Not all ingrown hairs get this bad but if the bump won’t heal, and it’s becoming more and more painful, then it’s worth calling a dermatologist.

-They can give you a cortisone injection to quieten down the redness and inflammation caused by the infected ingrown hair under your skin.
+A medical professional can give you a cortisone injection to quieten down the redness and inflammation caused by the infected ingrown hair under your skin.

 But the best treatment is prevention…

-How to prevent ingrown hairs and razor bumps
+ACTION PLAN: Preventing ingrown hairs and razor bumps

 GENTLY.
 EXFOLIATE.
 EVERY.
 DAY.